-Robot vacuums that actually suck up pet hair
+Here are some robot vacuums that actually suck up pet hair

-Best Robot Vacuums for Pet Hair Android Central 2019
+Best robot vacuums for pets Android Central 2021

-When you live in a home with pets, it's not uncommon to find tumbleweeds of fur collecting in different areas of the house.
+When you live in a home with pets, it's not uncommon to find fur balls collecting in different areas of the house.
 Cats and dogs never seem to stop shedding, which makes cleaning up a bit of a hassle.
 The best way to keep your home clean is with a reliable robot vacuum like the iRobot Roomba i7+ that takes care of the furry mess every day.
-We've done our research and gathered a list of the best robot vacuums for pet hair.
+We've researched and gathered a list of the best robot vacuums for pets, which varies from our picks for best robot vacuums overall.
 See which one fits your needs.

-- Best Overall: iRobot Roomba i7+ (7550)
+- Best overall: iRobot Roomba i7+ (7550)

-- Best Budget: iLife V3s Pro
+- Best budget: ILIFE V3s Pro Robot Vacuum CleaneriLife V3s Pro

-- Best Battery Life: Roborock S5
+- Best battery life: Roborock S6 Robot Vacuum

-- Best for Corners: Neato Botvac D6
+- Best for corners: Neato Botvac D6 Robot Vacuum

-This is most definitely an expensive choice for your home, but it's also the only robot vacuum on the market that can dump its dustbin load and continue working.
+This is most definitely an expensive choice for your home, but it's also one of the only robot vacuums on the market that can dump its dustbin load and continue working.
 When you spring for the i7+, you get the vacuum and the Clean Base where dustbin loads are stored.
 You can also purchase a less expensive i7 vacuum on its own, but it won't be compatible with the Clean Base. iRobot designed the Clean Base's bags to hold up to 30 bins worth of debris before needing a replacement, so you can go for long stretches without cleaning up after your vacuum.
 One thing to note is that while the process of dumping debris into the Clean Base is super convenient, it's also very loud.

 Why is this such a big pull for pet owners?
 Bundles of poofy fur tend to clog dustbins up faster than other debris, which forces the vacuum to stop working.
 But if the device can empty itself, then it can go on cleaning up after your fluffy friends.
 The included filter also traps 99% of pet allergens to keep your home clean.
-If that wasn't enough, the recharge and resume feature makes it so that if the vacuum runs out of juice, it will head to the charger.
-Once back to a full charge, it will continue the job where it left off.
+If that wasn't enough, the recharge and resume feature makes it so that it will head to the charger if the vacuum runs out of juice.
+Once back to a full charge, it will continue the job where it left off, which seriously makes it one of the best robot vacuums for pets since it will suck in all of that fur around your home.

 This device uses advanced mapping skills, which allow it to survey your home and distinguish one room from another.
-If you want it to clean a specific room or you want it to avoid a particular area, you simply give the command on the iRobot HOME app.
+So if you want it to clean a specific room or you want it to avoid a particular area, you simply give the command on the iRobot HOME app.
 You can also control it using Alexa or Google Assistant.
 What's more, once it has mapped your home, you can place the vacuum in any room, and it will be able to tell where it is by detecting landmarks.

 Pros: